 Current Range and Historic Range

 The brown bear is the most widely distributed species among all bears.
-They are found in the forests and mountains of North America, Europe, and Asia, and have a relatively large global population that is currently stable.
-There are several sub-species of brown bears.
-Their principal range includes parts of Russia, the United States, Canada, the Carpathian region (especially in Romania), the Balkans, Sweden, and Finland.
+They are found in the forests and mountains of North America, Europe, and Asia.
+Brown bears have different sub-species that live in various areas, like Russia, the United States, Canada, Romania, the Balkans, Sweden, and Finland.
 In North America, brown bears are found in western Canada, Alaska, and the states of Wyoming, Montana, Idaho, and Washington.
-They can also be found in Mexico.

 Habitat